envoyproxy/envoy-mobile/docs/root/development/performance/battery_impact.rst

 2. DNS resolution does happen every 5 seconds
 3. Stats are flushed every 5 seconds

+The DNS resolution and stats flush happening every 5 seconds was a concern but updating the frequency to 1 minute, we did not notice a big change.

 Open issues regarding battery usage
 -----------------------------------